jyu-theartofml/WMH2017/README.md

 ### Results

 Using 2D kernels(3x3x1) in the model architecture and image augmentation significantly reduced overfitting.
 For a baseline model without augmentation, the Dice Coefficient for all validation image arrays was 73%.
-After data augmentation, and training on 161 images,the total Dice Coefficient was 77%, and average was 69%±13% (validated on 51 images).
+After data augmentation and training on 160 images,the total Dice Coefficient on validation set was 77%, with average of 70%±12% (validated on 54 un-augmented images).

 ![alt text](images/collage_down.png "activation maps of left side")

 ![alt text](images/collage_up.png "activation maps of right side")

-<p> </p>
+<p align ='center'><b>Fig 2.</b> Activation maps from convolution layers.
+The top row corresponds to the contractive path, and the bottom row corresponds to the expansive/synthesis path.